Top 5 tips for getting started in Pumble

-- Seeking feedback, a marketing colleague has shared the final version of a scenario for the video in the #marketing channel
+- Seeking feedback, a marketing colleague has shared the final version of a scenario for the video in the #marketing channel.

 - The ✅ emoji is used by the approver to indicate that the work is approved.

-Tip #4: Adjust notifications for your needs
+Tip #4: Adjust notifications to your needs

 Muted channels won’t appear as bolded when there’s unread activity, letting you read through them at your own convenience.
-If someone mentions your username in the channels you’ve muted, don’t worry — you’ll still receive a red badge.
+If someone mentions your username in the channels you’ve muted, though, don’t worry — you’ll still receive a red badge.

 Tip #5: Set your current status